MEDSL/2018-elections-official/README.md

  Users can download data by the level of office returns (president, US senate, US house, state, or local levels).
 For each state that is complete, users can also download all of the precinct-level returns separately in the folders above.

 States from this repository has been temporarily removed to investigate issues with duplicated rows and nearly duplicated rows.
-We are working to identify and correct the errors, which we have so far identified in the following states:
+We are working to identify and correct the errors, and are working on these remaining states:

-* ['Alabama', 'Arizona', 'Connecticut', 'Florida', 'Illinois'', 'Kansas', 'Maryland', 'Michigan']
+* ['Alabama', 'Arizona', 'Florida', 'Indiana', 'Kentucky', 'North Carolina', 'New York']

 We hope to provide corrected data shortly, and until we do so, data pulled from this repository prior to January 20, 2022 should be used with caution.
 Please contact us at sbaltz@mit.edu if you have any questions.